 Now the table groups first by year, then gives a breakdown of orders for each state across each product category.

 We can also switch fields between the buckets, like moving

 Product → Category from a column to a row, and

 User → State from a row to a column.

 You can also turn off subtotals for a given row grouping:

-Pivot tables only work with databases that support joins and expressions, so you won’t be able to use them with databases like MongoDB and Google Analytics.
-They also only work with questions composed with the GUI editors (i.e., simple and custom questions).
+Pivot tables only work with relational databases that support joins and expressions, so you won’t be able to use them with databases like MongoDB and Google Analytics.
+They also only work with questions composed with the query builder.
 The workaround here is that if you must use SQL to compose a question, you can save that question, then use its results as the starting point for a GUI question in order to build a question.
 The trick here is to do your aggregation and grouping in the GUI question.
-That is, use the SQL question to grab the raw data you want to work with, then start a new GUI question to filter, summarize, and group that data.
+That is, use the SQL question to grab the raw data you want to work with (maybe create a model), then start a new GUI question to filter, summarize, and group that data.

 For example, to use a SQL question to build the pivot table we created above, you’d first write a SQL query to get the raw data you want to work with:

 SELECT people.state, products.category, orders.subtotal, orders.created_at FROM orders INNER JOIN products ON orders.product_id = products.id INNER JOIN people ON orders.user_id = people.id